-Some think that this refers to those who fail to recognize/discern that the bread of the Lord’s Supper is a symbol of the body of Christ which was selflessly given for our sins, and thus are likely to act selfishly towards others.
+Some think that this refers to those who fail to recognize/discern that the bread of the Lord’s Supper is a sign of the body of Christ which was selflessly given for our sins.
 The context seems to support (or at least include) another view.

 A few verses earlier, Paul says that when the Corinthians come together, “it is not for the better but for the worse” (1 Cor.
 11:17), since their church was divided by various factions that exposed the disingenuous believers among them.
 He then writes,

 20 When you come together, it is not the Lord’s supper that you eat.
 21 For in eating, each one goes ahead with his own meal.
 One goes hungry, another gets drunk.
 22 What!
 Do you not have houses to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?
 What shall I say to you?
 Shall I commend you in this?
 No, I will not.

 In the Corinthian church, the Lord’s Supper was practiced in the context of a larger meal, as it was with Jesus’s disciples at the Last Supper.
 But unlike the average church potluck where everyone shares what they bring, the wealthy members of the congregation at Corinth were feasting on the best food while the poorer members went hungry.
 By doing this, they were despising other members of the body of Christ (that is, the church).